MTalebi/jupyter-book-workshop/content/intro.md

 2. **[](chapter2)** - Advanced computational features

 :::{note}
 All code examples are fully executable.
-Run `jupyter-book start --execute` to see live outputs.
+Run `jupyter book start --execute` to see live outputs.
 :::

 ## About the Instructor